-Research shows that organizational culture and climate are significant factors in explaining an employee's intention to stay in or leave a workplace^{18,19}.
+Research shows that organizational culture and climate are significant factors in explaining an employee's intention to stay in or leave a workplace^{23,24}.
 Graduates of the CWEB and CWEL programs are a fitting group of individuals to use as a barometer for assessing the climate of child welfare agencies across Pennsylvania.
-The Organizational Culture Survey20 was sent to 119 individuals who graduated from the CWEB program during the period of 7/1/14 to 6/30/15 or the CWEL program between 12/1/14 and 8/31/15 regardless of their employment status in a public child welfare agency.
-Fifty-eight surveys were returned for a response rate of 48%.
-A total of 10 responses were removed from the data set due to having less than 50% of survey items completed, resulting in a total of 48 valid surveys.
-The Organizational Culture Survey includes 31 items that measure 6 dimensions of an organization's culture: teamwork, morale, information flow, employee involvement, supervision, and meetings.
+The Organizational Culture Survey25 was sent to 111 individuals who graduated from the CWEB program during the period of 7/1/17 to 6/30/18 or the CWEL program between 12/1/17 and 8/31/18, regardless of their employment status in a public child welfare agency.
+Fifty-six surveys were returned for a response rate of 48%.
+A total of 5 responses were removed from the data set due to having less than 50% of survey items completed, resulting in a total of 51 usable surveys.
+The Organizational Culture Survey includes 31 items that measure 6 dimensions of an organization's culture: Teamwork, Morale, Information Flow, Employee Involvement, Supervision, and Meetings.
 The respondents were asked to rate their work climate on these items on a scale from 1 (To a Very Little Extent) to 5 (To a Very Great Extent).
 The characteristics of the respondents by CWEB and CWEL status are detailed in the next section, followed by an overview of the graduates' ratings of their organizational culture and climate.

-18 Shim, M. (2010).
+23 Shim, M. (2010).
 Factors influencing child welfare employee's turnover: Focusing on organizational culture and climate.
 Children and Youth Services Review, 32(6), 847-856.

-19 Cahalane, H., & Sites, E. (2008).
+24 Cahalane, H., & Sites, E. (2008).
 The climate of child welfare employee retention.
 Child Welfare, 87(1), 91-114.